 The mentees will benefit from the courtroom experience of Shook’s trial, appellate and class action attorneys and the business acumen of in-house counsel and clients.
 The program aims to enhance long-term retention and advancement of minority lawyers by providing them the access, tools, and support to become successful partners at Shook.

 “We know that diverse legal teams achieve better results for clients.
 For this reason, clients are increasingly asking for diverse legal teams on their matters,” stated Shook Partners John Lewis, Jr. and Buffy Mims, who co-chair the firm’s diversity initiatives.
 “Ethnically diverse lawyers at all levels of our firms also aid in recruiting diverse law students and help make the firm a destination for top legal talent.”

-The inaugural Lawyers Leadership Academy Program will begin this July and is open to senior associates within two years of partnership.
+The inaugural Lawyers Leadership Academy Program will begin this August and is open to senior associates within three years of partnership.
 Shook Chair Madeleine McDonough and Partners Rob Adams, John Lewis, Michael Mallow, Buffy Mims and Amir Nassihi will provide strategic overview as task force members and implement the program at the firm.
 It complements other diversity initiatives at the firm, including the Shook Scholars Institute.